Adamk99k/What-is-bitcoin-p1/README.md

 I used Gitpod as a development environment where I then committed all changes to github, I used (Git commit -m "" ) then (Git push)  command in Gitpod to save changes to GitHub.
 <br>

-## Once my site was ready to deploy online I had to: <br>
+## Once my site was ready to deploy online, I had to: <br>
-Log in to GitHub and click on repository to deploy (What-is-bitcoin-p1) select Settings and find GitHub Pages section at the very bottom of the page from source select none and then change the branch from "none" to "main" then once that was done I clicked save and the site was deployed after a refresh of the page.
+Log in to GitHub and click on repository to deploy (What-is-bitcoin-p1) select Settings and find GitHub Pages section at the very bottom of the page from source select none and then change the branch from "none" to "main" then once that was done, I clicked save and the site was deployed after a refresh of the page.
 <br><br>
 View my deployed site here : [What is Bitcoin?](https://adamk99k.github.io/What-is-bitcoin-p1/)